gbarbalat/predict-rehab-scales-t0/README.md

 # Predictive power of each feature
 The influence of each feature for each participants will be calculated using SHAP value and R packages _fastshap_ and _shapviz_.

-# Start with
-- predicting the STORI sub-scores
-- with the SQoL and the ISMI but which dimensions?